CesarDGN95/CesarDGN95/README.md

 - 👋 Hi, I’m @CesarDGN95 or Gin-Sama69 on WZ ;)
 - 👀 I’m interested in ...
-Backend with ASP.NET and mobile developmnet with flutter
+Backend with Go, C# and React Native
 - 🌱 I’m currently learning ...
-Flutter, Dart and ASP.NET.
+Go, React JS and React Native.
 - 💞️ I’m looking to collaborate on ...
 Open Source Community 🧡
 - 📫 How to reach me ... davidnarro1995@gmail.com
 - ⚡ Fun fact: ...
 I take off my clothes to poop. (❁´◡`❁)